mttschltz/kittythinks/content/william-j-bernstein-the-investors-manifesto.md

 The Netherlands on the other hand, had established markets with interest rates of about 4% p.a. for the largest borrowers.
 This meant that the VOC had permanent capital and thus, lower risk.

+To close this chapter, Bernstein tells us briefly about the Venetian prestiti, a tax to finance the ongoing wars Venice fought with the Ottoman Empire and Genoa.

+Venetians who bought prestiti at peace times for a high price made the lowest returns.

+**Lessons: Without dedication, maths and discipline, investing is futile.
+Also, know thy history!**